 KMM: What’s your favorite time of day to do your work?

 PH: I am a nighttime doodler.
 I start everything in the day and then I go home later and think, ‘Oh I want to mess with it a little bit more,’ and then hours go by!

 PH: Yes!
 I love dreams.
 Mostly I wake up with a sense of my dreams, not always a visual idea; it can be just a feeling or a story that becomes part of my art.

 KMM: How do you feel about pushing yourself to do new things?

-PH: Some of my favorite drawings are the ones I first thought, ‘I don’t know how to draw that.’
-But then on the ip side, there are things I will always like to draw.
+PH: Some of my favorite drawings are the ones where I first thought, ‘I don’t know how to draw that.’
+But then on the flip side, there are things I will always like to draw.
 I always like to draw flowers.
 I can do that all day.